Women at CDM

 National Women's Organizations of Note

-These national organizations provide valuable information on research, mentorship and professional development.
-Links to other women's organizations are listed by the
+These national organizations provide valuable information on mentorship and professional development.

-The following organizations and corporations provide fellowships, scholarships and other forms of financial assistance to women students and researchers in technology:
+The following organizations provide fellowships, scholarships, and other forms of financial assistance to women students in technology and film: